 The Courage to Reinvent Ourselves

-Brian Sooy • June 15, 2021
+Brian Sooy • June 28, 2026

 Reinventing your business is not without risk, but without risk we would not be free.

 Where many designers are solely passionate about design, I am equally passionate about running my business well.
-Learning to conduct business, manage people, and develop opportunity is an ongoing process and one that I hope to master someday.
+Learning to conduct business, manage people, and develop opportunities is an ongoing process and one that I hope to master someday.

 The way we solve problems for our clients is important; I want them to know I also understand their business challenges.